Chronic Kidney Disease Nutrition Management Training Program

 NIDDK has developed Chronic Kidney Disease Nutrition Management, a series of five training modules that use engaging activities and case studies to prepare registered dietitians (RDs) for counseling patients who have chronic kidney disease (CKD).
 Each module focuses on a specific area of nutrition management for kidney disease patients, including background information on CKD, slowing the progression of CKD, CKD complications, the CKD "diet," and the transition from CKD to kidney failure.
 The modules also demonstrate how NIDDK's free resources can be used to counsel patients with CKD.

-To earn Continuing Education credits, individuals—especially dietitians—can register for the course through AND
+To earn Continuing Education credits, individuals—especially dietitians—can register for the course from the Academy of Nutrition and Dietetics.

 Instructions for use: